 Building on a mountain is a unique process to say the least, so working with local builders and designers who have experience creating this type of home in this type of location is critical.
 Also, be sure to look at similar projects they have done in the past and ask for a detailed construction plan and timeline.

 Again, this isn't flat land where the landscape is relatively easy to navigate.
 Consider the topography of the lot and how that should influence the structural design.
-Afterall, common house plans cannot be applied to houses built into a mountain.
+After all, common house plans cannot be applied to houses built into a mountain.
 In addition, consult a local real estate agent about community architectural guidelines for mountain homes.
-Things like factoring the slope of the mountain into design plans can ensure the stability of a house built into a mountain and makes sure your mountain dream home doesn't turn into a nightmare.
+Things like factoring the slope of the mountain into design plans can ensure the stability of a house built into it and make sure your mountain dream home doesn't turn into a nightmare.

 You love mountains!
-Otherwise you wouldn't be thinking about building a home on one, right?
+Otherwise, you wouldn't be thinking about building a home on one, right?
 With that in mind, you don't want to build something that intrudes on or takes away from the natural beauty of the location.
 Think about how to create a home design plan that minimizes disturbances to the surrounding trees and other natural scenery.
-Using stilts or other innovative, nonintrusive foundation construction techniques is just one example of how homeowners can build homes into a mountain while maintaining the integrity of the natural surroundings.
+Using stilts or other innovative, nonintrusive foundation construction techniques is just one example of how you can build a home into a mountain while maintaining the integrity of the natural surroundings.

-Environmental dangers like avalanches, landslides and floods make building and living in this particular locale sometimes treacherous.
+Environmental dangers like avalanches, landslides and floods make this particular type of alternative housing sometimes treacherous.
 Talk to your builder about ways to reinforce your home against these elements and keep in mind that these additional safety upgrades come with additional cost.

-Mountain life is not for everyone, but can be life-changing for some.
-Weigh the pros of breathtaking views and outdoor adventure just steps from your home against the cons of expensive building and safety risk to determine if this type of home is right for you.
+Mountain life is not for everyone but can be life-changing for some.
+Weigh the pros of breathtaking views and outdoor adventure just steps from your home against the cons of expensive building and safety risks to determine if this type of home is right for you.
 Ready to take a deeper dive?
-Check out our guide to finding the perfect plot of land to build a house, as well as this analysis of how much it costs to build a home in 2021.
+Check out our guide to finding the perfect plot of land to build a house, as well as this analysis of how much it costs to build a home.